 Many people assume that all new air conditioner models are energy efficient.
 While it is probably true that any new model you purchase is going to provide energy savings over older models, there remains a huge variation in efficiency in air conditioner models.
-Higher efficiency does not always mean a higher price tag, though the higher price tag associated with some of the most efficient brands may be well-worth it in projected costs savings over the lifetime of the unit.
-A First Choice salesperson can not only explain to you the features of each of the models, but also help you compare the lifelong operating costs of each model.
-You may find that a more expensive model actually pays for itself in savings in a relatively short period of time.
+Higher efficiency does not always mean a higher price tag, though the higher price tag associated with some of the most efficient brands may be well-worth it in projected cost savings over the lifetime of the unit.
+A First Choice Plumbing, Heating & Air Conditioning salesperson can not only explain to you the features of each of the models but also help you compare the lifelong operating costs of each model.
+You may find that a more expensive model pays for itself in savings in a relatively short period.

 Make sure that your new air conditioner is properly installed.

-Home air conditioner installation is not a do-it-yourself venture, unless you happen to be a certified HVAC technician.
-The units are complex and even a simple mistake could not only lead to less efficient performance, but actually put your entire system at risk.
-At First Choice, we send installation experts for all of our new air conditioner installs, so you know that the job will be done right, the first time.
+Home air conditioner installation is not a do-it-yourself venture unless you happen to be a certified HVAC technician.
+The units are complex and even a simple mistake could not only lead to less efficient performance but put your entire system at risk.
+At First Choice Plumbing, Heating & Air Conditioning, we send installation experts for all of our new air conditioner installs, so you know that the job will be done right, the first time.